 10 rock music biopics that need to be made

-After Bohemian Rhapsody and Rocketman, which other acts are in need to the big screen treatment?
+After Bohemian Rhapsody, Rocketman and Stardust which other acts are in need to the big screen treatment?
 Radio X picks a selection of movies we’d like to see…

 Another astounding omission from the biopic pantheon, the Mac’s career is a living soap opera as it is, and would need no script doctoring to make it interesting.
 From their start as a hardcore blues act in England to the high flying Los Angeles years, this would be a corker.
 In 2013, Stevie Nicks said: “Nobody is making a movie about my life.
 When there is a movie about my life being made, everybody will know.
 And it will be serious.”
 You have been told.

 Red Hot Chili Peppers

 If you’ve read Anthony Kiedis’s autobiography Scar Tissue, then you’ll know that the Chili Peppers story is a rollcking good yarn.
 A story of redemption and some hair-raising escapades.